Don’t run away from problems. Instead, strive to develop the emotional and rational capital that helps you through fear, discouragement and loss.

 Siegel’s next venture, launched in the early 1980s, was a satellite network that, at its height, broadcast simultaneously to more than 20 cities across the United States.
 Many regard the network as an early forerunner of the consumer internet, which wouldn’t exist in anything resembling its current form for another decade.

 Throughout his early career, Arnold Siegel never stopped wrestling with issues of autonomy—and, in particular, the relationship between the personal freedom to which all humans are entitled and the social rules that govern public life.
-In 1985, Siegel set aside everything else to address these matters full time, and Autonomy and Life was born.
-More than 30 years later, Siegel’s journey continues.
+More than 40 years later, Siegel’s journey continues.

 Where did the idea for Autonomy and Life come from?